 The following will find and stage subbands 301 and 302 for all targets within two different projects.
-Pay attention to the difference between the keys subband and stationSubband; the former is a sequential number assigned to each subband in an observation, while the latter is linked to the frequency at which the observations was performed.
+Pay attention to the difference between the keys subband and stationSubband; the former is a sequential number assigned to each subband in an observation, while the latter is linked to the frequency at which the observation was performed.
 Example: an observation was set up covering the range 30-77.3 MHz with two simultaneous beams using 244 subbands each.
-In this case, the key subband will go from 0 to 487, while stationSubband will go from 153 to 396.
+In this case, subband will range from 0 to 487, while stationSubband from 153 to 396.